BitCurator/bitcurator-bootstrap/README.md

 This will tell the script to skin the environment, install all packages, and continue without prompting the user (even if failures are encountered).

+The script requires one interaction from the user (near the end of the build) to select the correct Plymouth theme to "skin" then environment for BitCurator.
+When you see the line:

+"There are 4 choices for the alternative default.plymouth (providing /lib/plymouth/themes/default.plymouth)."

+and a list of choices, type the "1" key and hit enter.
+The script should now complete.

 # Upgarding existing BitCurator VMs or Installs

 More info on this soon...